-Both tinea versicolor and dandruff are caused by the malassezia fungus, with minor variations.
+Both tinea versicolor and dandruff are caused by the Malassezia globosa fungus, with minor variations.

-Malassezia is present on the skin of all humans, and can exist there without causing any particular harm.
-Sometimes, however, things aren’t quite so smooth.
+Malassezia globosa is present on the skin of all humans, and can exist there without causing any particular harm.
+Sometimes, however, things don’t go quite so smoothly.

-On the scalp, if a person has sensitivity to oleic acid – a by-product of malassezia globosa – it results in dandruff.
-On the rest of the body, sometimes malassezia globosa and the related malassezia furfur can proliferate out of control, and invade the outermost layer of your skin, causing tinea versicolor.
+On the scalp, if a person has sensitivity to oleic acid – a by-product of Malassezia globosa – it results in dandruff.
+On the rest of the body, sometimes Malassezia globosa can proliferate out of control, and invade the outermost layer of your skin, causing tinea versicolor.

 Both conditions have similar causes, so what separates them?

 Dandruff and tinea versicolor: the symptoms

 The major difference between tinea versicolor and dandruff comes down to primary symptoms: tinea versicolor shows up as a change in skin pigmentation.

 Individuals affected with it will exhibit spots that are round or oval in shape, which are either lighter or darker than the surrounding skin.
 This is because the fungus interferes with the natural pigment production of the skin.